 - Come to class having completed all the assigned readings, cases and other assignments.
 A strategy to divide and conquer work within teams minimizes individual learning and is discouraged.
 All students should contribute to the work of the team and are expected to be able to explain and apply the nature of the analysis and outcome.

 - Bring all the necessary class materials with you to class including cases, readings and an extra copy of your assignment (if one is due).

 - Cold calls are fair game, though it is better if you initiate the discussion.

 Students requesting to take more than three 3-credit courses in any given term (Fall 1, Fall 2, Spring 1, Spring 2) should request an overload.
 Course overloads are approved the week before drop/add ends for each term.
 If you would like to request an overload, you can do so by submitting your request in FuquaConnect.
-The request link is provided in registration materials.
+Search for the form "...
+Credit Increase Request".
 Requests are implemented the week prior to the start of each term.
-Once approved, notification is emailed to let you know that additional courses can be added through DukeHub.
+Once approved, a notification is emailed to let you know that additional courses can be added through DukeHub.

 It is not necessary to request an overload for the following courses.
 These course will be added to your schedule via the Fuqua Registrar’s office.
 Some of these courses are part of our Experiential Learning courses (EL).
 The professor teaching the course will alert us of the students who should be enrolled.